mwhamgenomics/mwhamgenomics.github.io/_posts/2017-06-13-slurm_child_processes.md

 tags: ['bash', 'linux']
 ---

-Lately, I've been puzzling over a problem with [our fastq filtering process](/biology/2016/10/14/filtering_fastq_reads.html) at work.
+Lately, I've been puzzling over a problem with [our fastq filtering process](/bioinformatics/2016/10/14/filtering_fastq_reads.html) at work.
 We recently added a new feature to our [fastq filterer](http://github.com/EdinburghGenomics/Fastq-Filterer) to write a text file with statistics of the data processing performed.
 When we ran this new version in production, though, we found that sometimes this stats file was not being written, even though the Slurm job running it was returning a 0 exit status.
-This prompted a long investigation that has been my primary source of annoyance over the past few weeks, but taught me something useful in the end.
+This prompted a lengthy investigation that has been my primary source of annoyance over the past few weeks and made me question my own technical ability (and sanity) at various points, but taught me something useful in the end when I finally figured out the problem.

 ## Debugging
-My first idea was to check the fastq filterer itself for bugs - I'm not that experienced with C, after all.
-After a lengthy investigation with [Valgrind](/programming/2017/05/22/valgrind.html), I had much tidier memory management and reassurance that my C programming abilities aren't as shabby as I initially feared (in hindsight, how complicated and error-prone can writing to a file be?).
+My first idea was to check the fastq filterer itself for bugs - I wrote it after all, and I'm not that experienced with C. After a thorough debugging session with [Valgrind](/programming/2017/05/22/valgrind.html), I had much tidier memory management and reassurance that my C programming abilities aren't as shabby as I initially feared (in hindsight, how complicated and error-prone can writing to a file stream be?).
 I still had no answer, though, and I had to be sure that the randomly-disappearing stats files were not due to a problem in the script.

 ## Reimplementation
-I tried implementing the filterer in Python, and the problem remained.
+I tried re-implementing the filterer in Python, and the problem remained.
 This acquitted the filterer of any wrongdoing.
 I then tried adding some debugging `print` statements into the script, and found something interesting: whenever a stats file failed to write, I was also getting print statements failing to work.
 It seemed that either the IO was getting cut off, or the job was getting killed.

 I tried running this re-implemented script with `python -v`, which prints extra information about what the interpreter is doing.
 Surprisingly, whenever I got a failing stats file and print statements, I also got none of the cleanup messages I expected from the interpreter at the end of execution.
-Not only was the script seemingly getting stopped, the entire Python interpreter was crashing silently (Slurm was still returning an exit status of 0)!
+Not only was the script seemingly getting stopped, the entire Python interpreter was crashing silently!
 Clearly something funny was going on here, and it wasn't bugs in my code.

 ## Narrowing it down
 Since stats files were only failing to write occasionally, my boss suggested that it was a race condition.
 Race conditions occur when concurrent threads or processes don't complete in the correct order - two threads 'race' to completion and if the wrong one finishes first, weird things happen.
-I tried putting some `sleep` statements around the code that wrote my stats file, which made the problem occur every single time.
+I tried putting some `sleep` statements around the code that wrote the stats file, which made the problem occur every single time.
 This may not sound like an improvement, but we are now one step closer to identifying the problem.

 The next step was to eliminate more factors from the environment in which we were running the fastq filtering.
 The problem did not occur in a plain Bash session, so it was something to do with Slurm.
 The script was being called inside a complex bit of Bash syntax including the use of `set -e`, the removal of which did not affect anything.
 Our filtering process made use of [Unix named pipes](/programming/2016/11/28/bash_io.html) for GZ compression of output data on the fly, and if we removed this, the problem did not occur.
 When we tried moving all `fclose()` calls to the very end of the filter script, the problem also did not occur.
 At this point, it looked like the problem was something to do with the way Slurm handles the closing of named pipes (although it turned out not to be).